Dikshuy/Dikshuy/README.md

-### Hi there 👋
+### Hey there!
+I'm Dikshant! 👋

-I am Dikshant, an undergrad from Indian Institute of Technology, Bombay.
-I am currently working as an AI Researcher at HGRX, Honda Japan, Tokyo.
+I’m a Master’s student in Computer Science at the **University of Alberta!** Before this, I did my undergrad from **Indian Institute of Technology Bombay** and worked as an AI Researcher at HGRX, **Honda Japan** in Tokyo.🚀

+### Let's Play! ⚽🏸🏏🏓

+Are you into sports?
+Let's connect!
+I’m always up for a game—whether it's **soccer, badminton, cricket, table tennis, or any outdoor sport**!
+Shoot me a message, and let’s team up!

+### Let's Connect!

+- **GitHub**: Check out my repos and let's build something awesome together!
+- **Email**: Feel free to reach out if you're interested in AI, collaboration, or just want to chat about sports! [drop me a message](ddikshan@ualberta.ca)

+####  Feel free to contact anytime :smile:
+---

 For privacy purposes, all the further commits involving Honda repos will be done on different username: `dikshant-honda`

-Feel free to contact anytime :smile:
+---

 <!--
 <p width="50%" align="left">
 <img src = "https://github-readme-stats.vercel.app/api?username=Dikshuy&show_icons=true&theme=tokyonight&line_height=27">